 - Set boundaries.
 Try hosting a conversation about what you’ve deemed to be inappropriate or unhelpful about your body, wellness or food choices (or that of your children/spouses).
 Though boundaries can be hard to set initially and uncomfortable to confront, imagine future moments that allow you to be present instead of in constant preparation of the next harmful remark.

 - Leave the room.
 If you aren’t able to change the conversation, maybe it’s time to change the atmosphere.

 Though controlling the people around you and the way in which they speak about food may be out of the question, we do have control over the actions we take and the ways in which we can better prepare ourselves for a wonderful holiday.

 - Avoid labeling foods as good or bad.
 It’s important to begin eliminating shame around food and our bodies.
-Labeling food one way or another places a moral value on them further contributing to shame when we inevitably find ourselves eating something we deemed to be “bad”.
+Labeling food one way or another places a moral value on them which further contributes to shame when we inevitably find ourselves eating something we deemed to be “bad”.
 When we judge our foods, we inadvertently judge ourselves, further perpetuating self-punishing behaviors.
 Foods are not black or white.

 - Don’t fast or restrict until dinner time.
 This is the easiest way TO overeat and make eating mindfully difficult.

 - Listen to your hunger cues, and more importantly, honor them!